 Finally don’t forget that your fellow teachers are great help at whatever school you work!
 They will have lots of ideas, resources and experience to offer you, so don’t be afraid to ask for help.
 Also, remember no one is perfect, and all teachers have classes that go a bit wrong!
 This is inevitable and is something to reflect on and learn from rather than worry about.

 Try to enjoy both the process of planning your classes as well as teaching them and little by little you will gain confidence and planning will become easier.
-We wish you the best of luck with your ESL career whether you’re starting out or if you’re an experienced teacher.If you like this article, please share:
+We wish you the best of luck with your ESL career whether you’re starting out or if you’re an experienced teacher.Please Share:

 This article was originally published on December 19, 2019 and was last updated on February 12, 2020.